Unlike other airlines, FAA won’t let Horizon fly without anti-collision system

 The system in question is one on commercial airliners and other smaller planes called the Traffic Alert and Collision Avoidance System, or TCAS.

 It shows the pilots air traffic in their vicinity in a display on the instrument panel.
-If an approaching airplane appears on a collision course, it alerts the pilots verbally and tells them what action they must take to avoid it
+If an approaching airplane appears on a collision course, it alerts the pilots verbally and tells them what action they must take to avoid it.

 FAA policy has long allowed airlines up to three days leeway during which they can continue to fly a plane with an inoperative system.